Reimagining General Education

 Presentations and Discussions

-Leaders of the Reimagining General Education Task Force regularly present to the Faculty Senate and the University Curriculum Council to provide progress updates.
+Leaders of the Reimagining General Education Task Force will regularly present to the Faculty Senate and the University Curriculum Council (UCC) to provide progress updates.

-- In September 2019 the Task Force presented motivations for reimagining general education and general-education principles.
+- In September 2019 the Task Force presented motivations for reimagining general education and general-education principles to Faculty Senate and UCC.